-4The number of incidents reported in 2020 was reviewed and updated based on the definition of discrimination (employment and occupation) by ILO Convention no. 111.

-5 Emissions from assets sold, such as the Vernoux and Monein plants, as well as the assets available for sale, which comprise the operations in Belgium and the Netherlands are excluded.
-These represent less than 5% of total emissions.
+26 5 Emis number of incidents reported in 2020 was reviewed and updated based on the definition of discrimination (employment and occupation) by ILO Convention no. 111. sions from assets sold, such as the Vernoux and Monein plants, as well as the assets available for sale, which comprise the operations in Belgium and the rlands are excluded.
+These represent less than 5% of total emissions. ----------- --